SungmokJung/Evaluation_PHSMs_Korea/README.md

-# Evaluating the effect of public health and social measures with the time-varying basic reproduction number
+# Evaluating the effect of PHSMs with the time-varying basic reproduction number

 Underlying code for Jung et al. "Evaluating the effect of public health and social measures under rapid changes in population-level immunity: a mathematical modeling study"